araluce/calendlyr/README.md

 ![Calendlyr logo](logos/calendlyr_bg_white.png)

 The simplest way to interact with [Calendly's API v2](https://developer.calendly.com/api-docs) in Ruby.
-No dependencies, no complexity — just a Personal Access Token and you're good to go.
+No runtime dependencies, no ceremony — just a Personal Access Token and you're good to go.

 ## Installation

+Calendlyr requires **Ruby >= 3.2.0**.

 Add to your Gemfile: